Student Resources

 Cost of living in Singapore

 There are a variety of options for people of every budget in Singapore, and students are no exception.
-A visiting student can easily afford to make their way in the city, especially with the abundance of free and low-cost activities.
+Visiting students can easily afford to make their way in the city, especially with the abundance of free and low-cost activities.
 From parks and trails to hawker centers and markets, which are all accessible via the city's amazing public transportation system, it is quite affordable for students to live in Singapore.
 Here are some examples of pricing for reference.

 Average costs in Singapore for student items